trisapeace/pathways-frontend/README.md

     npm run release

-The result will be placed in the "out" directory.
+The result will be placed in the "dist" directory.

 Authors
 -----